Imagine how baffled you’d be if you opened your Google Analytics dashboard tomorrow and found that your traffic had flatlined.

 The algorithmic penalties happen when Google rolls out algorithm updates (like the Penguin update).
 And, this happens all the time.
 Since Google’s algorithms are running all the time, sites that violate Google’s guidelines keep getting penalized.

-Algorithmic penalties are tricky to identify. because unlike a manual penalty, you won’t get an email alert about it.
+Algorithmic penalties are tricky to identify because unlike a manual penalty, you won’t get an email alert about it.
 The only way to know is to keep track of your traffic.
-If you notice that your traffic has dropped suddenly, it could be because of an algorithmic penalty.
+If you notice that your traffic has dropped out of nowhere, it could be because of an algorithmic penalty.

 Now, that you have a fair idea about how Google penalties happen, let’s look at a few ways to protect your site from them.